 Stifel Raises Quarterly Common Stock Cash Dividend by 20% and Declares Preferred Stock Cash Dividend

-/EIN News/ -- ST. LOUIS, Jan.
+ST. LOUIS, Jan.
 24, 2023 (GLOBE NEWSWIRE) -- Stifel Financial Corp.
-(NYSE: SF) today announced that its Board of Directors has declared a cash dividend on shares of its common stock of $0.36 per share, payable March 15, 2023, to shareholders of record at the close of business on March 1, 2023.
+SF today announced that its Board of Directors has declared a cash dividend on shares of its common stock of $0.36 per share, payable March 15, 2023, to shareholders of record at the close of business on March 1, 2023.

 The Board of Directors also declared a quarterly cash dividend on the outstanding shares of its 6.25% Non-Cumulative Perpetual Preferred Stock, Series B (the "Series B Preferred Stock"), 6.125% Non-Cumulative Perpetual Preferred Stock, Series C (the "Series C Preferred Stock"), and 4.50% Non-Cumulative Perpetual Preferred Stock, Series D (the "Series D Preferred Stock").
 The declared cash dividend on the Series B Preferred Stock, Series C Preferred Stock, and Series D Preferred Stock is for the period from December 15, 2022, up to, but excluding, March 15, 2023.
 The declared cash dividend equated to approximately $0.390625 per depositary share, or $390.625 per share of the Series B Preferred Stock outstanding.
 The declared cash dividend equated to approximately $0.3828125 per depositary share, or $382.8125 per share of the Series C Preferred Stock outstanding.
 The declared cash dividend equated to approximately $0.281250 per depositary share, or $281.250 per share of the Series D Preferred Stock outstanding.
 The cash dividends are payable on March 15, 2023 to shareholders of record on March 1, 2023.